zerox13/nvim/README.md

 # nvim

 ## OBS
-* Some remaps is made to work on mac.
+* Some remaps are made to work on mac.
   * leader lv will try to use "open" to launch pdfs

 ## Install